-She topped the sash with her Dame Grand Cross marking her appointment as the member of the Royal Victorian Order and the Royal Family Order of Queen Elizabeth II.
+She topped the sash with her Dame Grand Cross marking her appointment as a member of the Royal Victorian Order and the Royal Family Order of Queen Elizabeth II.
 Queen invested Duchess with the Insignia of a Dame Grand Cross of the Royal Victorian Order at the Buckingham Palace Garden Party last month.

 A closer look at the Dame Grand Cross, Star and Royal Family Order.

-Duchess tied her sash with her Oak Leaf Acorn Brooch.
+The Duchess tied her sash with her Oak Leaf Acorn Brooch.
 She was carrying a white clutch and wore a four-stranded pearl bracelet.

 June is going to be a pretty royal month for Cambridge Couple.
-They will attend the Trooping of the Colour on 8th June where Prince Louis is reported to make his first balcony appearnce.
-Duke and Duchess of Cambridge are expected to join British Royal Family, Spanish King and Queen, Dutch King and Queen for the Order of Garter service on June 17th and at the Royal Ascot this month.
+They will attend the Trooping of the Colour on 8th June where Prince Louis is reported to make his first balcony appearance.
+The Duke and Duchess of Cambridge are expected to join the British Royal Family, Spanish King and Queen, Dutch King and Queen for the Order of Garter service on June 17th and at the Royal Ascot this month.